 Mar 22, 2017

-This resolution was assigned to a congressional committee on March 22, 2017, which will consider it before possibly sending it on to the House or Senate as a whole.
+This resolution is in the first stage of the legislative process.
+It was introduced into Congress on March 22, 2017.
+It will typically be considered by committee next before it is possibly sent on to the House or Senate as a whole.

 Junior Senator from Maryland

 Read Text »